MFaisal077/ReportCraft/README.md

-# ReportCract 🧠📊
+# ReportCraft 📊

-**ReportCraft** is a JavaFX desktop application that lets users write SQL queries, execute them on a local SQLite database, and view the results in a table or chart format.
+**ReportCraft** is a JavaFX desktop application that enables users to write SQL queries, execute them on a local MySQL database, and view the results in a table or chart format.

-This project was built as a learning-focused tool to explore SQL, JavaFX UI design, and result visualisation.
+This project was built as a learning-focused tool to explore SQL, JavaFX UI design, result visualisation, and Gluon's Scene Builder.

 ---